-Soaking in hot springs not only offers the opportunity to relax, often surrounded by spectacular scenery, but it provides many therapeutic benefits to mind and body as well.
+Soaking in hot springs not only offers the opportunity to relax, often surrounded by spectacular scenery, but it also provides many therapeutic benefits to mind and body as well.
 The minerals in hot springs are renowned for enhancing health, while the heat helps soothe aching muscles.
-The good news for locals and visitors in California, is that the Golden State offers a number of fabulous hot springs to enjoy, including these.
+The good news for locals and visitors in California is that the Golden State offers a number of incredible hot springs to enjoy, including these.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 Calistoga in Northern California’s popular wine country offers a number of spas and spa hotels for enjoying the geothermal features in the area.
 Indian Springs is truly one of the best and it’s a place where you’ll be pampered like a Hollywood star.
 Look forward to sipping local wines alongside the main mineral pool, which is fed by geysers that are right onsite.
 Open until midnight, you can soak in one of the largest mineral pools in California while gazing up at the star-filled sky.
 A variety of spa treatments are on the menu as well, including everything from the famous mud baths made from thermal mineral waters and pure volcanic ash to massage, facials and scrubs.

 Mercey Hot Springs, Firebaugh (Nearby Hotels)

 Mercey Hot Springs is a popular stopping off point on road trips between the family-friendly attractions in San Francisco and the star-studded Los Angeles, just 13 miles off Interstate 5.
 It’s a good way to break up that long drive, soaking the stiff driving muscles in the indoor and outdoor tubs.
 If you want to stick around a while, you can stretch your legs on the property’s hiking trails, go bird watching or even take a yoga class.